Arm Confidential Compute Architecture

 Democratizes secure computing for all developers, and increases scalability, not just those working closely with silicon vendors and device OEMs.

-Native support for attestation enables Realm owners to verify and prove the integrity of the underlying platform and Realm configuration.
+Allows Realm owners to verify and prove the integrity of the underlying platform and Realm configuration with native support for attestation.

 How Realms Execute in a Protected Memory Space